PagerDuty/backstage-plugin-docs/docs/capabilities.md

 This feature allows you to sync service dependencies from **Backstage to PagerDuty**, **PagerDuty to Backstage**, or **merge the dependencies from both sides**.

+This feature requires the [Entity Processor](advanced/entity-processor.md) module to be installed.

 ### Sync Backstage entity data to PagerDuty Custom Fields

 The PagerDuty plugin for Backstage allows Admins to map Backstage entity properties to PagerDuty Custom Fields, keeping your PagerDuty services enriched with up-to-date context from your Backstage catalog.